Last updated: May 2026 — SIM prices and carrier coverage verified

 Hàng Bài Street and Đinh Liệt Street have clusters of phone shops that sell SIMs to tourists daily.
 They’re used to foreigners, they speak enough English to get through the transaction, and the prices are street price — no tourist markup.

-Process: walk in, say “Viettel SIM, một tháng” (Viettel SIM, one month), hand over passport, pay.
+Process: walk in, say “Viettel SIM, một tháng” (Viettel SIM, one month — say: moht thang), hand over passport, pay.
 Done in under five minutes including registration.

 Convenient: Circle K and Convenience Stores

-Circle K stores (there are several in the Old Quarter) sell prepaid SIM starter packs.
+Circle K stores (several in the Old Quarter) sell prepaid SIM starter packs.
 Prices are slightly above phone shop prices but still far below airport rates.
 Good option if you’re arriving late and need something quick.

 Official Carrier Stores

 Viettel and Mobifone both have official stores near Hoan Kiem Lake.
 Staff are more thorough with registration and can help troubleshoot if the SIM doesn’t activate properly.
-Useful if you have a complicated phone situation (dual SIM, locked phone questions).
+Useful if you have a complicated phone situation (dual SIM questions, locked phone issues).

 Viettel, Mobifone, and Vietnamobile all have counters in the arrivals hall.
-Use only if: you land after 10pm, you’re heading somewhere remote immediately (no city time to buy one), or you genuinely can’t wait 30 minutes.
+Use only if: you land after 10pm, you’re heading somewhere remote immediately with no city time, or you genuinely can’t wait 30 minutes.
+Otherwise, the savings from waiting are real — 150,000–250,000 VND (~$6–10) real.

 eSIM for Vietnam — Is It Worth It?